 So is this mouse worth all the hype and excitement, and more importantly: is it worth your cash?
 Our reviewer has been testing one out for a while now and he’s got his verdict ready.

-"This is without a doubt one of the most hyped up releases of the past few years, and for good reason."
+❝Logitech has set out to create the ultimate gaming mouse with the G Pro Wireless, and as far as I’m concerned they have succeeded in that task.
+It’s without a doubt one of the most hyped up releases of the past few years, and for good reason too.❞

 The G Pro Wireless is simplicity itself.
 It’s a beautiful, sleek looking mouse which is finished with the familiar Logitech G logo towards the back of the unit.
 Aside from that nothing else would betray that you’re holding a state of the art gaming mouse, and that’s how I like it.